HIL Infrastructure Engineer

 About the role

 Volvo Groups' net-zero emission targets by 2050, encompasses development and verification of high-tech innovative technology as well as a new lab that is under construction.
 The HIL Rig Infrastructure team is part of the Test and Verification division within Electromobility.
 We are in the forefront of the latest verification technology and are on a journey to shift from physical to virtual testing.
-We are now expanding our team with a new System Verification Engineer with extensive experience within HIL development, to join our exciting global transformation.
-As a System Verification Engineer, you will work in close cooperation with multiple stakeholders to understand product development needs, future test equipment and methods requirements.
-Moreover, you will develop test cases at HIL level, upgrade existing rigs and prepare HIL rig technical descriptions and specifications.
+We are now expanding our team with a new HIL Integration Engineer with extensive experience within HIL tool development, to join our exciting global transformation.
+Within this role, you will work in close cooperation with multiple stakeholders to understand the Volvo Electromobility product development needs, future test equipment and methods requirements.
+Moreover, you will develop our HIL lab, upgrade existing rigs and prepare HIL rig technical descriptions and specifications for the future.

 Day to day work entails Troubleshooting errors/faults in the HIL as well as supporting Verification engineers in using HILs effectively.
-You will set-up automation test environments like Jenkins, BitBucket, Artifactory.
-Realizing/Converting manual test cases into an Automation Desk test case as well as create templates for automatic tests in HILs.
+You will set up automation test environments like Jenkins, BitBucket, Artifactory, as well as creating automatic HIL test templates.
 Support and educate other domains.
 Support HIL rigs connection with other test equipment, e.g., test cells, PEL, Box Truck etc.

 We are looking for...

-• a result-oriented person with a forward-thinking mindset.
-With your previous experience in the automotive industry, your decisions are always based upon facts and engineering judgement.
+a result-oriented person with a forward-thinking mindset.
+With your previous experience in the development of dSpace HIL laboratories, your decisions are always based on facts and engineering judgment.
 A fast-paced and ever-changing environment is where you thrive - because new challenges only mean new opportunities to develop and learn more.
 With your structured working method, you know how to go from idea to implementation and solve problems without getting stuck in details.
-You can balance between theoretical and hands-on approach.
-Furthermore, you are a driven person who loves to inspire, develop, and motivate your colleagues and yourself.
+You can balance between a theoretical and hands-on approach.
 You are a true team player who believes in the power of collaboration and knowledge sharing.

 Requirements: